balaji1029/balaji1029/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Cryptography and Reinforcement Learning
+- 🔭 I’m currently working on my course work and sadly more Web Development
 - 🌱 I’m currently learning the same
-- 👯 I’m looking to collaborate on Web projects (Currently I need to build up skills... 😅)
+- 👯 I’m looking to collaborate on something interesting
-- 🤔 I’m looking for help with not much really, I like finding solutions myself
+- 🤔 I’m looking for help with my life
 - 💬 Ask me about anything, (I never promised that I would answer...)
 - 📫 How to reach me: Well....
 - 😄 Pronouns: he/him